mattermost/docs/source/deployment/mobile-app-deployment.rst

     **Note:** This guide uses `Public App Store` as generic for the two most used application stores `Apple App Store` and `Google Play Store`.

-The most critical decision you will make in your mobile deployment will be whether to use the apps provided by Mattermost via Google Play and Apple App Store, or to build and distribute custom versions of the Mattermost apps.
+The most critical decision you will make in your mobile deployment is whether to use the apps provided by Mattermost via Google Play and Apple App Store, or to build and distribute custom versions of the Mattermost apps.
 Below we provide a very general overview of these options.

 Public App Store
 ================